Skip to main content

 BoundaryResponsibility

-Canonical stateAuthoritative execution and ledger state, write-heavy, replicated
+Canonical stateAuthoritative execution and ledger state, write-heavy, backed by a durable event log

 Read projectionsQuery-optimized views for public API, private API, streams, and the web application